andrew/ultimate-awesome/README.md

 - [awesome-game-engines](https://github.com/brandonhimpfen/awesome-game-engines) - A curated list of game engines, frameworks, tools, and resources for game development.
 - [awesome-icons](https://github.com/brandonhimpfen/awesome-icons) - A curated list of awesome icon packs, libraries, tools, and resources for web and app design.
 - [awesome-java](https://github.com/brandonhimpfen/awesome-java) - A curated list of awesome frameworks, libraries, tools, and resources for Java programming.
+- [awesome-postgresql](https://github.com/brandonhimpfen/awesome-postgresql) - A curated list of awesome libraries, tools, frameworks, and resources for PostgreSQL, an advanced open-source relational database system known for its performance, extensibility, and SQL compliance.
 - [awesome-lego](https://github.com/brickventory/awesome-lego) - A curated list resources and links to LEGO related content.
 - [awesome-headless-cms](https://github.com/caixie-team/awesome-headless-cms) - 📚 一个集合列表，包含开源或闭源的去中心化内容管理系统集合(Headless-CMS).
 - [awesome-wso2-esb-ei](https://github.com/chanakaudaya/awesome-wso2-esb-ei) - Resources for WSO2 ESB and Enterprise Integrator.